Quikert/Manrith/README.md

 ## How does it work?

 #### Tokenizer
-- Generates a random seed and initial parameters (probabilities, genome limits, etc.).
+- Generates a random seed and initial parameters (probabilities, genome limits, etc).
 - And these values ​​are passed to the Haskell algorithm

 #### Evolutionary core